-Coronavirus cancellations: Auckland Arts Festival, Warbirds over Wanaka and school camps all affected
+Coronavirus cancellations: NZ Festival of the Arts, Warbirds over Wanaka and school camps all affected

 Ticket holders who missed out on the shows have been informed and will receive information about refunds from Ticketmaster.

-The Festival was getting in touch with those who had been in contact with the two artists and advising them to contact Healthline if they felt the need to.
+Organisers were getting in touch with those who had been in contact with the two artists and advising them to contact Healthline if they felt the need to.

+Meanwhile, Auckland Arts Festival organisers were assessing the impacts of the Government's requirement for all arrivals in New Zealand to self-isolate, a spokeswoman said.

+"All Auckland Arts Festival shows and performances for today, including Ballet Preljocaj's Snow White, Limbo Unhinged and BLACK TIES, are going ahead as scheduled."

 Warbirds Over Wanaka, expected to pull in 55,000 people over three days, has also been cancelled.